NostalGeek19/IsoFED/README.md

 ### Textures
 ![World preview](screenshots/textures_2.png)
--The texture system is built on a modular principle and allows layering multiple visual effects on top of base landscape tiles.
+The texture system is built on a modular principle and allows layering multiple visual effects on top of base landscape tiles.
 The core idea is that each biome can have:

-    Base landscape texture (in bioms/ folder)
+- Base landscape texture (in bioms/ folder)

-    Additional overlays (grass, trees, flowers)
+- Additional overlays (grass, trees, flowers)

 ```
 textures/